Chen Kun: Early life

-Career
+Acting

 1999–2004: Debut and rising popularity

 Chen debuted in the 1999 film The National Anthem.
-He rose to prominence with the 2001 television drama Love in Shanghai.
-His role as a poor clock repairer who manages to get through to a girl from a wealthy family suffering from infantile autism, made him an audience favorite.
+He rose to prominence with a series of hit television dramas Love in Shanghai (2001), Pink Ladies (2002) and The Story of a Noble Family (2003), the last of which was adapted from the novel of the same name by Zhang Henshui.

-Chen gained more international recognition in 2002, after starring in Franco-Chinese romance film Balzac and the Little Chinese Seamstress.
-The film was nominated at the Golden Globe Awards for Golden Globe Award for Best Foreign Language Film.
+Chen gained international recognition in 2002, after starring in Franco-Chinese romance film Balzac and the Little Chinese Seamstress, which was nominated for Golden Globe Award for Best Foreign Language Film.

-He then starred in the Republican series The Story of a Noble Family (2003), adapted from the novel of the same name by Zhang Henshui.
-The series was a commercial success, and recorded the highest ratings of the year.
-The role of Jin Yanxi became his most prolific work in his earlier years.

 2005–2016: Films and acclaim

 Chen then starred in A West Lake Moment (2005), playing a love-seeking and idealistic young man who is not easily satisfied.
 He was nominated as Best Actor for his performance at the Golden Horse Awards.
 He next starred in The Music Box (2006), which earned him the Best Actor accolade at the Shanghai Film Critics Awards for capturing his screen character's years of arduous life and as well as his struggles and joys.

 Chen rose to international prominence with The Knot (2007).
 He described the role as a "big challenge" to him, as he had to portray the maturing process of his character over 20 years.
 The film was a huge success and garnered 8 nominations at the 16th Golden Rooster Awards, including Best Actor for Chen.
 He also won Best Actor at the 2007 Huabiao Film Awards.
 He next starred in Gordon Chan's horror-adventure film Painted Skin (2008), which won him the Best Actor award at the Hundred Flowers Awards.

 To commemorate the 60th anniversary of the founding of the People's Republic of China, Chen participated in the patriotic tribute The Founding of a Republic (2009).
 He played Chiang Ching-kuo, and was praised by the media and critics alike for his excellent portrayal of a passionate nationalist who was unable to prevent the fall of his party.
 He then played his first antagonist role in Jiang Wen's gangster film Let the Bullets Fly (2010).
+In 2010, Chen established his own agency K Pictures (Dongshen Tonghua).

 Chen starred in wuxia film Flying Swords of Dragon Gate directed by Tsui Hark in 2011.
 His dynamic portrayal of two distinct characters; the cold and cruel Yu Huatian and the witty and humorous Feng Lidao, won him Best Actor nominations at the Asian Film Awards and Hundred Flowers Awards.
 The dual roles marked a turning point in Chen's popularity and acting career, and has become one of his most representative works to date.